-- 2.2 Steel Reinforcement.
+2.2 Steel Reinforcement.
 Provide Grade 60 deformed bars conforming to Section 811 of the Standard Specifications.
 Rail steel is permitted for straight bars only.
 Place according to Section 602 of the Standard Specifications, this Special Note, and the plans.
-Use non-corrosive centering devices and feet to maintain the specified reinforcement clearances. - 2.3 Casings.
-Provide casing meeting the requirements of ASTM A 252 Grade 2 or better unless otherwise specified.
+Use non-corrosive centering devices and feet to maintain the specified reinforcement clearances.

+2.3 Casings.
+Provide casing meeting the requirements of AASHTO M270 Grade 36 steel unless otherwise specified.
 Ensure casing is smooth, clean, watertight, true and straight, and of ample strength to withstand handling, installation, and extraction stresses and the pressure of both concrete and the surrounding earth materials.
 Ensure the outside diameter of casing is not less than the specified diameter of shaft.

 Use only continuous casings.
 Cut off the casing at the prescribed elevation and trim to within tolerances prior to acceptance.
-Extend casing into bedrock a sufficient distance to stabilize the shaft excavation against collapse, excessive deformation, and/or flow of water if required and/or shown on the plans.
+Extend casing into the Rock Disintegration Zone (RDZ), or rock, a sufficient distance to stabilize the shaft excavation against collapse, excessive deformation, and/or flow of water if required and/or shown on the plans.

 Install from the work platform continuous casing meeting the design thickness requirements, but not less than 3/8 inch, to the elevations shown on the plans.
 When drilled shafts are located in open water areas, extend casings above the water elevation to the plan tip elevation to protect the shaft concrete from water action during concrete placement and curing.
-All casing is permanent unless temporary casing is specified in the contract drawings or documents.
-Permanent casing is incidental to the applicable drilled shaft unit bid price unless noted otherwise in the contract.
-Temporary casing may be required for drilled shafts not socketed into bedrock.
 If temporary surface casings are used, extend each casing up to the work platform.
 Remove all temporary surface casing prior to final acceptance unless otherwise permitted by the Central Office Construction Engineer.